Healthy Pumpkin Bread

 The reason for gummy quick bread is due to under-baking.
 Regularly checking on the loaf to see its doneness can affect the texture.
 To ensure this doesn’t happen, aim to check on the loaf just once during the baking process or use an instant-read thermometer.
 Fully cooked pumpkin bread should have an internal temperature of 190F.

-More healthy pumpkin recipes to try
+More healthy quick breads to try

 healthy pumpkin bread recipe.